Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 After the 6th edition, TC39 adopted a [process](https://tc39.github.io/process-document/) based on [proposals](https://github.com/tc39/proposals).
 Each proposal has a maturity stage.
 At stage 4, proposals are finished and will be published in the following edition of the specifications.

 The official conformance test suite, [test262](https://github.com/tc39/test262), contains cases for the published specifications, together with cases for proposals at stages 3 and 4, which is great to prepare XS for future editions.
 The XS harness, `xst` uses adhoc comparisons of the frontmatter `[features]` to skip cases related to not yet implemented proposals.
-See the skipped proposals at the end of this document.
+See the skipped cases at the end of this document.

-Currently, on macOS, XS passes **99.8%** of the language tests (`26747/26786`) and **99.4%** of the built-ins tests (`25695/25849`).
+Currently, on macOS, XS passes **99.8%** of the language tests (`27410/27453`) and **99.4%** of the built-ins tests (`25695/25849`).
 Details are here under.
 The numbers of skipped cases are between parentheses.
 The following section lists the failed tests with some explanations.

 ### Language

-     99% 26747/26786 (556) language
+     99% 27410/27453 (4741) language
-        100% 231/231 arguments-object
+        100% 339/339 (60) arguments-object
             100% 40/40 mapped
             100% 8/8 unmapped
         100% 202/202 asi
-        100% 222/222 block-scope
+        100% 284/284 block-scope
             100% 30/30 leave
             100% 4/4 return-from
             100% 30/30 shadowing
-            100% 158/158 syntax
+            100% 220/220 syntax
                 100% 16/16 for-in
                 100% 9/9 function-declarations
-                100% 127/127 redeclaration
+                100% 189/189 redeclaration
                 100% 6/6 redeclaration-global
-        100% 38/38 comments
+        100% 46/46 (26) comments
+              0% 0/0 (26) hashbang
         100% 90/90 computed-property-names
             100% 6/6 basics
             100% 52/52 class